wwweert123/testapp/README.md

 - Copy the created smee URL
 - run the following command on your server
 ```
+// Pre install node >= 18 or load nodejs from modules in compute nodes
 npm install smee
 npx smee -u <your-smee-url>
 ```